-The teachers will communicate with students regarding assignment feedback and grading through the free online grading system, Schoology.
-The teacher will provide students with more detailed information and access to the Writing & Rhetoric course page.
+I will communicate with students regarding assignment feedback and grading through the free online grading system, Canvas.
+I will provide students with more detailed information and access to the Writing & Rhetoric course page.

 Student's grades will be comprised of: